Lrapava/gradient-descent/README.md

-# gradient-descent
+# Gradient descent
-My first attempts to implement gradient descent in C++ and Python
+My first attempts to implement gradient descent in C++, Python and JavaScript!